 Green Energy UK sources its energy from UK-only renewable sources, excluding nuclear power.
 Green Energy offer three tariffs: Still, Sparkling and Tap.
 The Sparkling tariff is 100% renewable, utilising sources including hydro, solar, wind and organic waste material.

-LoCO2 Energy is small, family-run renewable energy and low-carbon electricity supplier.
+LoCO2 Energy is a family-run, British-owned renewable energy supplier offering affordable low-carbon energy.

 M&S Energy are supplied by SSE, offering gas and electricity plans from the well-known retailer.